ember-cli/eslint-plugin-ember/docs/rules/no-async-actions.md

 # Do not use async actions
 ## Rule `no-async-actions`

-The problem is that it's possible for promise callback to run after the component has been destroyed, and Ember will complain if you try and call `set()` on a destroyed object.
+Using async actions can lead to memory leaks and application errors if you don't check for `isDestroying` and `isDestroyed` after each async step

 Examples of **incorrect** code for this rule: